-Broccoli has it all!
+Broccoli really has it all!
 It’s packed full of vitamins C, A and K, along with calcium, magnesium, fibre, beta-carotene and other antioxidants.
 Studies have found that eating non-starchy veg like broccoli can reduce the risk of some cancers.
-It is considered one of the most powerful immunity boosters available.
+It is considered to be one of the most powerful immunity boosters available.

-Blueberries are a well-known source of powerful nutrients.
+They’re a well-known source of powerful nutrients.
 They contain vitamins C and K, as well as fibre, manganese and other high levels of antioxidants.
 The healthy fruit can help prevent cancer, diabetes, and age-related memory changes, and improve your cardiovascular health.
 Blueberries also contain catechins, which can activate fat-burning genes in abdominal fat cells to help with weight loss.
 Not only do they do all that, but the teeny berries can decrease free radical levels and prevent ageing.

 Kale contains phytonutrient, a substance found in certain plants, that reduces the risk of some cancers, including breast and ovarian.
 Studies have shown that phytonutrients trigger the liver to produce enzymes that neutralise cancer-causing substances.
 Kale also contains more iron than beef, making it a pretty hefty superfood.